autofireio/AndroidSDK/README.md

 # Autofire | Android SDK

-This is the Android SDK for the **Autofire** - Game Analytics service.
+This is the Android SDK for the **Autofire** - Game Optimization service.

 ## Get Started